ronald1195/Programming-Journal/Python Tutorial.md

 # How to run a simple python program
 ### Creating a new python file

 I will be using vim for many of the simple file editing here but feel free to use any text editor you want.
+If you need help to understand how to use the terminal see more about [terminal commands] here.

+# more about how to use the terminal efficiently

 ```python
 # Open your terminal and type